Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 It is through targeting that we better understand who our customers are.
 This information will help us later on to create email segments.

-So, how do we actually go about generating these responsive, targeted email leads?
+So, how do we actually go about creating these responsive, targeted email lists?

 • Organic Marketing